10 Cheapest States to Live in 2025

 Which Is The Cheapest State To Live In?

-This section ranks the cheapest states to live in according to the Council for Community and Economic Research’s figures.
+This section ranks the states according to the Council for Community and Economic Research’s figures.
 Here they are:

 Mississippi - Cost Of Living Index: 83.3